tidbyt/community/apps/wqxr/README.md

 You can change the following settings:

+- **Scroll direction**: Choose whether to scroll text horizontally or vertically
+- **Scroll speed**: Slow down the scroll speed of the text
 - **Show ensemble**: Show the ensemble, if applicable
 - **Show conductor and soloists**: Show the conductor and/or soloist(s), if applicable
+- **Use custom colors**: Choose your own text colors
-- **Color: Title**: Choose your own color for the title of the current piece
+  - **Color: Title**: Choose your own text color for the title of the current piece
-- **Color: Composer**: Choose your own color for the composer of the current piece
+  - **Color: Composer**: Choose your own text color for the composer of the current piece
+  - **Color: Ensemble**: Choose your own text color for the ensemble
-- **Color: Ensemble and Conductor/Soloists**: Choose your own color for the ensemble and conductor/soloists
+  - **Color: Conductor/Soloists**: Choose your own text color for the conductor/soloists

 ## Development